Thursday, 13 November 2025

 Probable Pallid Swift on the patch

 Having returned from 2 weeks in Namibia yesterday, I was looking forward to visiting the patch and headed down there late afternoon after having arrived into Heathrow very early morning.
 I decided to just take my bins and no camera - Big mistake!
 At around 3.20pm I picked up a distant Common / Pallid Swift being mobbed by a Crow!
-The light was appalling.
+The light was pretty poor, so the only notable thing during this quick observation as it flew above a line of mature trees on the west side of Big Marsh south, was the very leisurely flight style of the bird.
+Noticeably slow wing beats and short glides.
+Possibly also blunter tipped wings.

-Below is the best effort of any photo I managed to get and despite showing what appear to be some Pallid-like features and with such a big national influx in recent weeks, it's clearly not that unlikely.
+Below is the best effort of any photo I managed to get and they do appear to show some Pallid-like features and with such a big national influx of Pallid Swifts in recent days, it's clearly not that unlikely.

 Original just cropped and lightened.

-Overall paler brown colouration and contrasting dark eye.
+Overall paler brown colouration compared to Common Swift and contrasting dark "alien" eye.

 No comments: